-- Whisk together flour, baking powder, cinnamon, baking soda, and salt.
+- Whisk together the flour, baking powder, cinnamon, baking soda, and salt.
 Set aside.

-- Using an electric mixer on medium speed, beat butter, sugar, and brown sugar until light and fluffy.
-Add eggs, one at a time, mixing well after each addition.
-Add bananas and sour cream, and mix until combined.
+- Using an electric mixer on medium speed, beat the butter, sugar, and brown sugar until light and fluffy.
+Add the eggs, one at a time, mixing well after each addition.
+Add the bananas and sour cream, and mix until combined.

 - Bake 40 to 45 minutes, or until a pick inserted into the center comes out clean.

-- Cool cake in pan on a wire rack.
-Then, invert the cake onto a wire rack, and invert again onto a cake plate.
+- Cool the cake in the pan on a wire rack for 15 minutes.
+Then, invert the cake onto a wire rack, and invert again onto a cake plate for serving.